AidenLortie/lks/README.md

 - ACC - Accumulator

 ### Memory
-The memory is a list of 1024 memory locations, each location can store a value from 0x0000 to 0xFFFF
+The memory is a list of 2048 memory locations, each location can store a value from 0x0000 to 0xFFFF

+#### Memory Map
+- 0x0000 - 0x0FF - General purpose memory
+- 0x0100 - 0x3FF - Video memory
+- 0x0400 - 0x07FF - General purpose memory

+##### Video Memory Specification
+Video Memory represents a finalized image size of 16x16 pixles.
+Video Memory is arranged as RGB values for each pixel left-to-right, top-to-bottom.
+Each pixel is represented by 3 memory locations, one for each color channel.

 ### Program Counter
 The program counter is a register that stores the location of the next instruction to be executed